For a Successful Environmental Cleanup

-To maintain a Successful Environmental Cleanup, MONITOR will alert you so corrective action begins before it becomes a much larger problem.
+To maintain a Successful Environmental Cleanup, MONITOR the area.
+If you see changes take action to stop the problem.

 It may be as simple as weatherproofing a door to your garage so TVOCs don’t come into your living space; or turning on an exhaust fan when the humidity becomes too high.
 These simple things can go a long way in maintaining a healthy environment.

-Whether you spend $25 on a humidity monitor from Amazon or more for a more sophisticated monitory like the uHoo, USE IT.
+Whether you spend $25 on a humidity monitor from Amazon or more for a sophisticated monitory like the uHoo, USE IT.
 You will have a warning when your environment becomes compromised.
-The sooner you know and can take action, the less time and money fixing the problem will be.
+The sooner you know and can take action, the less time and money fixing the problem will be